 Forecasts are available by Petroleum Services Association of Canada (PSAC) areas, crude oil density, and well type.

-The AER does not separate low-permeability oil production from oil production.
+The AER does not separate low-permeability oil production from conventional crude oil production.
 It is often difficult or impossible to separate the tight portion of the reserve or tight oil production from a reservoir.
-Therefore, any tight oil volumes are included within the AER's crude oil reserves and production reporting.
+Therefore, any tight oil volumes are included within the AER’s crude oil reserves and production reporting.

 Crude oil production is forecast by density and by well type.
 In Alberta, crude oil is oil produced outside the oil sands areas or, if within the oil sands areas, from formations other than the Mannville and Woodbend Groups.
 Crude oil is classified by density into the following categories:

 - ultra-heavy crude oil (density is greater than or equal to 925 kilograms per cubic metre [kg/m3])

 - heavy crude oil (density is greater than or equal to 900 kg/m3 and less than 925 kg/m3)

 - medium crude oil (density is greater than or equal to 850 kg/m3 and less than 900 kg/m3)

 - light crude oil (density is less than 850 kg/m3)

 In forecasting crude oil production, we combined expected production from pre-existing producing wells and new wells in each year (see Table S4.2).

 - the number of new wells placed on production,